-A plus in this area is mystical experiences.
-Over 50% have visual, auditory, or olfactory experiences of the one killed.
+Many survivors have what some call mystical experiences.
+Over 50% have visual, auditory or olfactory experiences of the one killed.

-Example: A daughter may appear to her mother after the crash letting her know she is alright and happy.
+For example, a daughter may appear to her mother after the crash letting her know she is alright and happy.

-D. (OH 18) The Aftermath of Homicide:
+D. (OH 25) The Aftermath of Homicide:

-- 1. Grief lasts longer than that following anticipated death. - a.
-Lehman and Wortman (1987) studied 39 people whose spouse was killed and 54 whose child was killed in a vehicular crash.
+1. Grief lasts longer than that following anticipated death.

+a.
+Lehman and Wortman (1987) studied 39 people who had lost a spouse and 54 who had lost a child in a vehicular crash.
 They found that it takes at least one year to rebuild a "pattern of daily life" -- may be less for death of a child and more for death of a spouse.